 American manufacturers have embraced ENERGY STAR to build successful energy programs, engage in vibrant peer networks, and improve their facilities' energy performance.
 Hundreds of companies have deployed ENERGY STAR strategic energy management (SEM) resources, such as the Guidelines for Energy Management, to foster an organizational culture focused on continuous improvement of energy performance.

 To help specific industrial sectors become more energy efficient, EPA has convened 33 “Industrial Sector Focuses” to foster collaboration and develop industry-specific tools and resources.
 These sectors span the U.S. economy—from cookie and cracker bakeries and pharmaceutical plants to integrated steel mills and petroleum refineries.
 Unique products of an Industrial Focus include a plant Energy Performance Indicator (see below) and an Energy Guide that documents effective energy efficiency measures for the sector.
 To date, 19 Energy Guides have been published.

 Plants achieve ENERGY STAR certification and reductions

 Popular ENERGY STAR tools for the industrial sector include plant Energy Performance Indicators (EPIs), which quantitatively evaluate how energy-efficient a plant is and provide companies with the information they need to make smart investment decisions.
 EPA provides ENERGY STAR certification for 19 types of manufacturing plants, and 95 plants earned ENERGY STAR certification for superior energy performance in 2019.

-In addition, 41 industrial plants achieved energy use intensity reductions in 2018 in the ENERGY STAR Challenge for Industry campaign, in which industrial sites commit to reducing their energy intensity by 10 percent within five years.
+In addition, 25 industrial plants achieved energy use intensity reductions in 2019 in the ENERGY STAR Challenge for Industry campaign, in which industrial sites commit to reducing their energy intensity by 10% within five years.
 Also, 183 plants registered baseline energy use intensity with the Challenge for Industry in 2020.

 For additional details about ENERGY STAR achievements see ENERGY STAR Impacts.